shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 CMS system is referred to as "Shopping Experiences" built upon pages or layouts which can be reused and dynamically hydrated based on their assignments to categories or other entities.

+Using CMS REST API, can person CRUD oerations on creating the basic template for filling the details like section, slot, blocks and page.

 To fetch a list of existing CMS layouts,

 ```